mesonbuild/meson/docs/markdown/Dependencies.md

 If your boost headers or libraries are in non-standard locations you can set the BOOST_ROOT, BOOST_INCLUDEDIR, and/or BOOST_LIBRARYDIR environment variables.

+NOTE: On Windows it will search for boost in C:\Boost.

 ## GTest and GMock ##